 Using a pencil or disappearing ink marking pen, lightly trace template sides A and B onto the interior side fabric and cut out with sharp fabric scissors.

 To assemble our finished cosy, we’re going to adhere the two side together using fabric glue.
-There are a number of fabric glues available at your local craft and fabric store—look for one that creates a permanent bond packaged in a bottle with a fine tip.
+There are many fabric glues available at your local craft and fabric store—look for one that creates a permanent bond packaged in a bottle with a fine tip.

 Position side A, interior side fabric up, and dispense a fine line of glue following the glue line illustrated on the template.
 Attempt to stay as close to the edges as possible and note that we are not gluing the bunny ears together—we want them to flop apart when standing up.